hacs/integration/.github/ISSUE_TEMPLATE/flag.md

 ---
-name: Request for repository removal (old)
+name: Not in use (to be removed)
-about: Flagging of repository that should be removed from HACS
+about: Use "Request for repository removal" instead
 title: ''
-labels: flag
+labels: flag]
 assignees: ludeeus

 ---